-Groundwater levels below the ground surface ranged from approximately 10 to 29 feet in the sampled wells during this year's event, and decreased an average of 1.35 feet since the 2017 gauging event.
+Groundwater levels ranged from 10 to 28 feet in the sampled wells during this year's event, and increased an average of 1.83 feet since the 2018 gauging event.
 Groundwater flow direction flows to the east-southeast or east along the southern site border towards the center of the site before turning to an east direction toward the Cowskin Creek.
-The western hydraulic gradient was found to be 0.001693342 ft/ft between MW-1 and MW-101, and the eastern gradient was 0.002782895 ft/ft from MW-401 to MW-301.
+The western hydraulic gradient was found to be 0.001549296 ft/ft between MW-1 and MW-101, and the eastern gradient was 0.002717105 ft/ft from MW-401 to MW-301.
 This indicates a slower water movement from the west side before the gradient increases to the east as it approaches the Cowskin Creek.

-The data resulting from the 2018 groundwater sampling event show chloride level increasing in the monitoring wells located in and down gradient of the center of the plume.
-These suggest chlorides are moving down gradient as expected.
+The data from the 2019 groundwater sampling event shows chloride levels to be stable with minor changes up and down especially in the monitoring wells located in and down gradient of the center of the plume.

-Recommendations for Future Work: KCC has set up the system to automatically shut down if temperatures drop below 38 degrees.
-This will allow for the system to run during the milder weather of the fall/winter/spring of 2018-19.
-The system controls have been upgraded to shut down on weekends, and restart on Monday morning.
-Fiberglass line markers will be installed along the KCC easement to mark line locations.
-KCC recommends that 4-5 new monitoring wells be installed to replace MW-4 and delineate the plume.
+Recommendations for Future Work: KCC recommends that 4-5 new monitoring wells be installed to replace MW-4 and delineate the plume.
+KCC will continue to sample and monitor the chlorides at the site.
 Remedial work could be ending soon, but the monitoring phase at the Schulte site will continue, and plume delineation will be key to tracking potential brine impaction down gradient.